 At San Francisco State, for example, a student's course load for a bachelor of music degree must include 73 units of music coursework.
 This includes stringent requirements for music theory, music history, and performance classes.

 Only 50 units are required for a bachelor of arts.
 These 50 units will not translate to 10 or 12 classes, by the way.
 Music departments are notorious for bestowing very few units per class.
-Orchestra, for example, may be a single unit.
+Orchestra, for example, can be a single unit.

 BM at Lawrence University

 Lawrence University in Appleton, Wisconsin is one of the schools on Loren Pope's "40 Colleges That Change Lives" list.
 Their bachelor of music is considered a "professional degree," and music classes account for a minimum 144 out of the 216 units necessary to graduate.

 BM vs. BA at NYU